 To all my fellow Canadians, this one is for you.
 Tim Hortons is a Canadian icon and let’s not lie that we haven’t all tried a famous Iced Capp at some point in our lives.
 It’s a summer staple around here.
 So today, I have a VEGAN version of the iconic treat.
 This Iced Capp is blended, perfectly sweet, and bound to keep that summer heat at bay.

-- This iced capp is refreshing, perfectly sweet and so simple to make
+- This iced capp is refreshing, perfectly sweet and so simple to make.
+Like, SO simple.

 - It tastes like the REAL DEAL.
-Watch out Tim Hortons
+Watch out Tim Hortons, this blended coffee is the bees knees.

 This blended coffee is the perfect summer sip.
 It’s refreshing, nicely sweetened, and has me understanding once again why iced capps are such a big deal here.
 I kept it simple, not adding any funky flavours.
 I like simple.
 To sweeten this vegan iced coffee I used maple syrup, so it will have a slight maple flavour, but I mean if we are celebrating Canada’s Timmies, then why not add the sweetener of the country too?!

-My go-to oat milk, which is the milk I used in this knock off Tim Hortons Iced Capp recipe is from Califia Farms.
+Let’s start with the milk.
+My go-to oat milk, which is the milk I used in this knock-off Tim Hortons Iced Capp recipe is from Califia Farms.
 Everyone has their favourite type of vegan milk and for the most part, it will probably work in this iced capp recipe.
 This oat milk I find to be creamy where other types of oat milk are more watery.
 It added a yummy flavour and smooth texture to this blended coffee.
 To my BC friends, I always get mine from Nature’s Fare, but I would think most health food stores would have it.

 - This blended coffee recipe uses 4 ingredients.
 Simple ingredients that you probably already have in your kitchen.
 You need to make your own oat milk ice cubes the day before so they can freeze probably.
 But then you simply add the espresso, ice cubes, sweetener, and vanilla to a blender and blend until smooth.
 Who knew making a homemade vegan iced coffee could be so easy!?